Staying in an EU Country without permission|

 If you are found to be staying illegally in the EU you will get a “return decision.”

-A return decision, from a court or another authority, will state that your stay is illegal and will oblige you to leave the country.
+A return decision, from the immigration authorities, a court, the police or other authorities, will state that your stay is illegal and will oblige you to leave the country.

-While you will normally be expected to return to your own country, you may in some cases be expected to go back to another non-EU country which you passed through on your way to the EU.
+While you will generally be expected to return to your own country, you may in some cases be sent back to another non-EU country which you passed through on your way to the EU.

-If you already have a right to stay in another EU country, you will have to go to that country.
-If you do not go immediately, or if you represent a threat to public policy or security, you may have to leave the entire territory of the EU.
+If you have a right to stay in another EU country, you will have to go to that country.
+If you do not go immediately, or if you represent a threat to public policy or security, you will be asked to leave the entire territory of the EU.

 I have been issued with a return decision.
 What happens next?

-You will be asked to leave voluntarily, normally within one to four weeks, unless:
+You will be asked to leave voluntarily, usually within one to four weeks, unless:

 You represent a risk to public order, public security or national security;